PS2U/TechNote/system-design/designing-data-intensive-applications/ch7.md

 Two-phase locking is similar, but makes the lock requirements much stronger.

-In 2PL, writers don’t just block other writers; they also block readers and vice versa.
+In 2PL, writers don't just block other writers; they also block readers and vice versa.
 Snapshot isolation has the mantra readers never block writers, and writers never block readers.

 ### Implementation of two-phase locking